Mayer-04/Weather-app/README.md

 # Weather-app

-Creating a weather application with TypeScript.
+Creating a weather application with TypeScript 🌤️.